-What are 'Membership Groups' and 'Committees for Mathematics'?
+What are 'Membership Groups'?

 IMU has five groups of membership.
 Membership in group n provides n votes in the General Assembly.
 The dues increase nonlineary with the group number.
 For instance, the dues for group V are twelve times the dues for group I. The Statutes describe this in article 6 more formally: "The adherence of a country is in one of the five groups I-V with corresponding voting powers and contributions as set out in articles 19 and 25.
 A country may change its classification with the approval of the Members of the Union upon recommendation of the Executive Committee."

 Committee for Mathematics